Toomas633/Installlers/README.md

 ### Organizer features

 * Log file in the same dir called organizer.log (time stamp and operation) (editable in code)
+* Location to the directory containing desired folders for organizing asked as command line argument
 * Removes unwanted files
 * Moves certain files out of subfolders
 * Deletes empty folders